-1.5 hours lecture, 1.5 hours laboratory Recommended Preparation: ID 286A-B and ID 287AC Grading: letter grade or credit/no credit
+Recommended Preparation: ID 286A-B and ID 287AC

 Techniques for the planning, design and execution of intricate floral arrangements.
 Includes applications and methods for creating designs in less time for profit.
 Required for students in the Floral Design Certificate Program.